artsy/artsy.github.io/_posts/2015-12-11-License-and-You.markdown

 ### Creative Commons

 So, the Creative Commons is a license on content like videos, images and corpuses of text.
 They are not OSI approved, and [actively recommend](https://wiki.creativecommons.org/wiki/Frequently_Asked_Questions#Can_I_use_a_Creative_Commons_license_for_software.3F) that people use an OSI license for code.
 This is because software licenses have more to care about: distribution, compilation  and working with other license / patents.
 Things that you don't have to deal with WRT other types of content.

+All CC-licensed code requires attribution of [some sort](http://blog.stackoverflow.com/2009/06/attribution-required/).

 In CocoaPods all the design assets are released under CC, but all the code is BSD.